brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is -14.13°C, right now the sky is beautifully clear, ideal for a spot of stargazing at night or basking in the bright blue during the day.
+Based in Stockholm, where the temperature is -14.65°C, right now you can see patterns of broken clouds.
 <!-- WEATHER_END -->

 <p align="left">